 Buses within Tel Aviv are run by a number of companies, however, the company running most of the routes, and most of the major routes which you are likely to use, is Dan.
 Dan buses are blue and white.

 Like any city, Tel Aviv has a number of very useful high-frequency bus routes.
 Because the city isn’t so big, for most visitors, just knowing three or four bus routes can be all you ever need to know (unless you want to venture out of the center of town into some of the neighboring cities or suburbs).

 Shabbat and Buses in Tel Aviv

-Buses in Tel Aviv do not run on Shabbat.
-Services will end on Friday mid-afternoon and resume on Saturday night (times depending on time of year and start and end of Shabbat).
-Sherut services will continue to run.
+Most buses in Tel Aviv do not run on Shabbat.
+Services end on Friday mid-afternoon and resume on Saturday night (times depending on time of year and start and end of Shabbat).
+Sherut services continue to run.

 Major bus routes in Tel Aviv

 These bus routes provide a regular service which should, for most people, be enough for them when using the bus in Tel Aviv.

 From the New Central Bus Station to the Reading Terminal.